axlcr/universities-management/backend/README.md

    default: &default
      adapter: postgresql
      encoding: unicode
-     username: your_username    # Replace with your PostgreSQL username
+     username: your_username    # Replace with your PostgreSQL username (i use by default "postgres")
-     password: your_password    # Replace with your PostgreSQL password
+     password: your_password    # Replace with your PostgreSQL password (i use by default an empty passoword)
      host: localhost
      pool: <%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>
    ```